Galvin-07/resume--urk24cs1228/README.md

 this is my readme
-I am Galvin from karunyaS
+I am Galvin from karunya